yuriysydor1991/companys-interview-task-4barch-images/README.md

 It's preferable to create other directories which would contain implemented QML-components of the application and include them into the `main.qml` file implementation, rather than put all the code inside the `main.qml` class itself (for the trivial applications in may be ok).

 Some Qt6 related code may be introduced into the `Qt6Initer` class for supporting the better Qt6 experience.

-## Changing the project and executable name

-Change the name of the project in the project's root `CMakeLists.txt` file by introducing a new value for the the `PROJECT_NAME` and/or `PROJECT_BINARY_NAME` variable which is located at `cmake/template-project-misc-variables-declare.cmake`.
-It is recommended to do so the executable will represent your new application name instead of templated default one - the `barch-encoder`.

 ## Introducing custom command line parameters